zteitler/zteitler.github.io/index.md

 ## [Teaching](/teaching)
+{:style="color: #ffffff; background-color: #fccab6; font-size: 36pt; padding: 15px;"}

 I teach a range of courses,
-mostly proof-based (or "pure math") courses for undergraduate and graduate math majors.
+mostly upper-level proof-based (or "pure math") courses for undergraduate and graduate math majors.
-I also frequently teach multivariable calculus and introduction to proofs, and occasionally other classes: differential equations, linear algebra, and so on.
+I also frequently teach introduction to proofs, multivariable calculus, differential equations, and occasionally other classes such as linear algebra.

-### Student times

-I am here to support your learning.
-I encourage you to meet with me when you feel that you need support or assistance.

-In Fall 2021 I will be available:

-**Student drop-in hours:**
-: Thursdays 10:30am-12:30pm

-**Student appointment hour:**
-: Thursdays 12:30pm-1:30pm (email me to set up an appointment within this hour in 15-minute segments)

-**Additional appointments:**
-: Email me to set up an appointment on other days or times

-Student times will be remote via Zoom using my **office zoom link** (listed in Canvas, or email me for the link).

 {% assign currentyear = "now" | date:"%Y" %}